 Weebly is well-known for its outstanding free plan and excellent range of SEO integrations and support.
 But it’s also been keeping a secret – that it currently powers some of the best yoga websites on the web.
 Exhibit A?
 Missouri-based Yoga studio Yoga in DeMun.

 Click through to Yoga in DeMun’s homepage, and you’re greeted immediately with a full-width image of Christy, the face of the brand.
 This instantly humanizes the studio, making you feel at ease while simultaneously pointing you to other key parts of the site: such as the store, ‘Contact Us’ page, and an area to book online courses.

 Yoga in DeMun’s website also has a clean, simple contact form, plus a full width section for advertising events, such as the Diwali New Moon Meditation pictured in the gallery above.

-Yoga websites built with GoDaddy contain a wide variety of features, including the ability to:
+Yoga websites built with Weebly contain a wide variety of features, including the ability to:

 - Add user reviews, quotes, and testimonials

 - Customize your site’s header and footer with links to your social media

 - Embed an email capture form to feed straight into your email inbox